- 1. Convert Videos to FCP+

 Step 2 Go to Editing and Select ProRes.

-Click Convert all tasks to from the top-right section, go to the Editing tab from the top, and select ProRes from the list of formats in the left.
-As for the resolution, choose your preferred one from the right (Same as source is selected here for illustration).
+Click Output Format from the bottom section, go to the Editing tab from the top, and select ProRes from the list of formats in the left.
+As for the resolution, choose your preferred one from the right (Same as the source is selected here for illustration).

 Step 3 Click Convert to Transcode.